praj-bellakka/tp/docs/UserGuide.md

 #### Editing existing food tracker entry: `edit`
-Edits an existing food entry's food information.
+Edits an existing food tracker entry's food information.
 FitNUS will search for FOOD_NAME in the food database and update the specified entry's food details accordingly.

 Format: `edit INDEX_OF_ENTRY FOOD_NAME`